 “Feminisms, Genders, Sexualities” foregrounds feminist approaches to the study of literature and culture.
 While our research and teaching cover a range of national contexts, time periods, media, and genres, we share a commitment to interrogating the relations among sex, gender, and sexuality and reflect on the inextricability of sexual differences from questions of race, social class, ethnicity, ability, and nationality.
 Our analyses consider these relations not only as they are officially conceived or artistically imagined, but also as they are lived in the everyday.
 How and why do modern cultures rely upon gender and sexual differences to produce meaning and organize reality?
 What methods and theoretical paradigms help us explain this production, and how might it be critiqued or even queered?

-Faculty members working in this area include Zarena Aslami, Kinitra Brooks, Sheila Contreras, Ken Harrow, Sandra Logan, Ellen McCallum, Robin Silbergleid, and Jyotsna Singh.
+Faculty members working in this area include Zarena Aslami, Kinitra Brooks, Sheila Contreras, Juliet Guzzetta, Sandra Logan, Kristin Mahoney, Ellen McCallum, Robin Silbergleid, and Jyotsna Singh.

 Film, Visual Culture, and Digital Media